Closing North Korea's vast nuclear program poses challenges

 An unknown number of nuclear warheads.
-Stockpiles of weapons-grade plutonium and highly enriched uranium.
+Stockpiles of plutonium and uranium.
 ICBMs.
 Weapons factories — and the scientists who work at them.

 The list of what it would take for the "complete denuclearization" of North Korea is long.